 The geopolitical landscape is shifting.
 As the US focuses inwards, China is emerging as the champion of globalisation and trade.
-It has introduced financial reforms, is promoting the remnimbi as a global currency and has ambitious plans to create 'one belt, one road,' a vast economic corridor covering 65 countries, spreading from China through Central Asia to Europe.
-We have been in mainland China for over 30 years and are helping clients to identify challenges and opportunities and the issues and trends that will have a significant impact on their businesses.
+It has introduced financial reforms, is promoting the remnimbi as a global currency and has ambitious plans to create 'one belt, one road,' a vast economic corridor covering 74 countries.
+We have been in mainland China for over 30 years and are helping clients to identify the issues and trends that will have a significant impact on their businesses.

 PRC regulatory approvals/filings required for Chinese outbound investment